cedadev/react-bootstrap-notify/README.md

   * `useNotifications` - hook that returns a function that can be used to show a notification.
   * `Notifications` - component that renders the current notifications.

-A notification, as given to the `useNotifications` hook, is just an object with the following
+A notification, as given to the function returned by the `useNotifications` hook, is just an object with the following properties:
-properties:

   * `level` - the level of the notification, one of `success`, `info`, `warning` or `danger`.
   * `title` - the title of the notification, will be used in the toast header.